emillia-ek/emillia-ek/README.md

 ## Hi, I'm Emilia Kościelniak!
 # 💫 About Me:
-I'm a passionate software developer and tech school student (ZSK), deeply interested in game development.
+I'm a passionate software developer and tech school student (ZSK).
 I love building creative projects, learning new technologies, and turning ideas into code.

 ---